HatcherDX/dx-engine/README.md

 <br>

-## The Vision: Controlled Amplification
+## The Manifesto: Amplifying, Not Replacing.

-Software development is at an inflection point.
-While AI can generate 80% of an application's code, developers are left frustrated in the "last mile" of fine-tuning, debugging, and aligning the output with existing patterns.
-This is due to a fundamental loss of deterministic control.
+Software development is at a turning point.
+AI can generate code, but it operates like a chaotic junior developer, often breaking more than it fixes.
+The industry's answer has been to chase full automation, trying to replace the developer.
+We believe this is fundamentally wrong.

-**Hatcher** is an open-source, **Next-Generation IDE** designed to be the definitive "Constitutional IDE" for the AI era.
+**Hatcher** is the counter-narrative.
+It's an open-source IDE designed to be the definitive **"Constitutional IDE"** for the AI era.
 This control interface is the heart of our intelligence layer, which we call `//hatche.rs`.
-It's designed to compose and orchestrate powerful AI models (like Claude and Gemini), turning them into reliable, peer-level contributors.
-Our philosophy is "Controlled Amplification": the developer remains the surgeon, using Hatcher to wield AI as a high-precision scalpel.
+It's built to compose and orchestrate powerful AI models, turning them into reliable, peer-level contributors.

+Our philosophy is **"Controlled Amplification"**: the developer remains the surgeon, using Hatcher to wield AI as a high-precision scalpel.

+## Core Features

+🏛️ **The Constitutional IDE:** Hatcher is built on a foundation of radical transparency.
+With dedicated, read-only `System` and `Timeline` terminals, you have an immutable audit log of every action the IDE and Git engine perform on your behalf.
+No black boxes.

+⚡️ **AI with Deterministic Control:** Leverage the power of state-of-the-art AI (like GPT-5 and Claude) through a rigorous and configurable **Quality Pipeline**.
+Every AI suggestion is linted, tested, and validated _before_ you even see it, eliminating the "panicked junior dev" problem.

+‍🔬 **Enterprise-Grade Foundations:** We built our own world-class infrastructure to ensure a premium experience.
+This includes a 10/10-rated Git Engine (`@hatcherdx/git-genius`), a 9.5/10-rated GPU-accelerated Terminal, and an 11/10-rated secure Storage Engine.

 ## The Problem We Solve